Adding patch mesh objects to a simple terrain in Radiant

 Basically instead of creating one big mesh with a high 'primary' subdivision (see previous tutorial) what you do is break the terrain down into individual component's that each have their own subdivision resolution.
 What this means is that the terrain is constructed from sub component's; a hill section, a river bed section, flat plane section and so on, all of which are then placed together to form the larger overall picture of the terrain.

-What this does is allow better control over the whole terrain; objects that are far away or unreachable by the player can have much lower subdivision resolution than other areas because polygon detail isn't needed as it won't be seen.
-That's the basic concept, obviously how you work with it depends on the kind of details and feature you want on you terrain.
+What this does is allow better control over the whole terrain; objects that are far away or unreachable by the player can have much lower subdivision resolution than other areas because polygon detail isn’t needed as it won’t be seen.
+That’s the basic concept, obviously how you work with it depends on the kind of details and feature you want on your terrain.

 The following images below show the basic principle involved in this method; separate patch mesh object manipulated into various shapes and forms and them placed together - in the case below; a simple mound and a slightly curved plane (ground).